iMeanAI/open-operator/README.md

 - [ ] Automatically evaluation using WebCanvas framework

 ## Previous Solutions
-For reference, you can check out the WebCanvas repo: [WebCanvas](https://github.com/iMeanAI/WebCanvas) For more information on open-source GUI agent research projects and collaborations, check out WebAgentLab ([WebAgentLab Homepage](https://github.com/iMeanAI/WebCanvas)).
+For reference on web agent evaluation, you can check out the WebCanvas repo: [WebCanvas](https://github.com/iMeanAI/WebCanvas)

+For more information on open-source GUI agent research projects and collaborations, check out WebAgentLab ([WebAgentLab Homepage](https://webagentlab.notion.site/homepage)).

 **Stay tuned!**